ryanmaguire/hitandmis.system/linux_setup.md

 Now you shouid be in the Camera's computer.

-To obtain the IP adress for ssh, do the following (Using the camera computer's command line)
+To obtain the IP address for ssh, do the following (Using the camera computer's command line)

 	sudo ifconfig

-If you do not get an IP adress, then go to Network for troubleshooting.
+If you do not get an IP address, then go to Network for troubleshooting.

 ##Network
 For some reason the  `/etc/network/interfaces` will look like this